shimadasoftware/data-analysis-path/concepts.md

 ### Stakeholders

-People who have invested time and resources into a project and are interested in the outcome.
+- People who have invested time and resources into a project and are interested in the outcome.

 ### Formula

-A set of instructions that performs a specific calculation using the data in a spreadsheet.
+- A set of instructions that performs a specific calculation using the data in a spreadsheet.

 ### Function

-A preset command that automatically performs a specific process or task using the data in a spreadsheet.
+- A preset command that automatically performs a specific process or task using the data in a spreadsheet.

 ### Query language

-A computer programming language that allows you to retrieve and manipulate data from a database.
+- A computer programming language that allows you to retrieve and manipulate data from a database.

 ### SQL

-Es conocido como el lenguaje de consulta estructurado el cual permite la manipulación de los datos de una base de datos.
+- Es conocido como el lenguaje de consulta estructurado el cual permite la manipulación de los datos de una base de datos.

 ### Data visualization

-The graphical representation of information.
+- The graphical representation of information.

+## Module 4

+### Attribute

+- A characteristic or quality of data used to label a column in a table.
+- Attributes are called column names, column labels, headers, or header rows.

+### Observation

+- In a dataset a row is also called an observation.
+- All of the attributes for something contained In a row of a data table.